 Nucleotides are ubiquitous molecules with considerable structural diversity.
 They are composed of a nitrogenous base linked to a pentose sugar to which at least one phosphate group is attached (Figure 1).
-The pentose sugar may either be a ribose for a ribonucleic acid (RNA) or a 2'-deoxyribose for a deoxyribonucleic acid (DNA).
-The nitrogenous base can be either a purine or a pyrimidine.
+The pentose sugar may be a ribose for a ribonucleic acid (RNA) or a 2'-deoxyribose for a deoxyribonucleic acid (DNA).
+The nitrogenous base can be a purine or a pyrimidine.
 Pyrimidine bases are composed of six membered rings and comprise uridine, cytosine, and thymine (Table 1).
 Purine bases have an additional five membered ring and comprise adenine, guanine, and hypoxanthine.
 The phosphate group may be in a mono, di, or tri phosphate form, and is commonly esterified to the C-5' hydroxyl group of the pentose sugar (Rudolph, 1994).

 When the phosphate group is absent, the compound is known as a nucleoside.
-Nucleosides are formed by a nitrogenous base attached to a pentose sugar through a glycosidic linkage between the N-1 nitrogen of a pyrimidine or the N-3 nitrogen of a purine, and the C-1' carbon of the pentose sugar (Voet and Voet, 1995).
-A chain of nucleotides attached together via a phosphodiester linkage at the 3' and 5' positions of neighboring ribose units are called polynucleotides or nucleic acids.
+A chain of nucleotides attached together via a phosphodiester linkage at the 3' and 5'

+positions of neighboring ribose units are called polynucleotides or nucleic acids.
 Nucleic acids conjugated to proteins are called nucleoproteins.

-Sources of nucleotides in food and feed.
+Sources of nucleotides in feed

-Nucleotides, particularly IMP, are mainly found in food rich in protein (Carver and Walker, 1995).
-Generally, feed or food ingredients containing cellular elements are potential dietary sources of nucleotides in the form of nucleoproteins.
+Nucleotides, particularly IMP, are mainly found in feed rich in protein (Carver and Walker, 1995).
+Generally, feed ingredients containing cellular elements are potential dietary sources of nucleotides in the form of nucleoproteins.
 Organ meats, poultry, and seafood are good sources of nucleoproteins (Kojima, 1974; Clifford and Story, 1976; Barness, 1994).
 Single cell proteins, bakers and brewers yeast, and yeast extract are ingredients that have a relatively high concentration of nucleotides (Maloney, 1998; Ingledew, 1999; Tibbets, 2002).
 Feed ingredients are not routinely analyzed for their concentrations of nucleotides, but data are available for a few ingredients (Table 2).
 Most commonly used feed ingredients contain relatively low amounts of nucleotides.

-The nucleotide concentration in the milk of lactating mammals is species specific and the concentration of most nucleotides changes during the lactation period (Johke, 1963; Gil and Sanchez-Medina, 1981; Gil and Sanchez-Medina, 1982a; Mateo et al., 2004b).
-In a recent experiment in our laboratory, we demonstrated that the concentration of 5'AMP, 5'CMP, 5'GMP, 5'IMP, and 5' UMP in porcine milk changed during the initial 2 weeks of lactation, but was relatively constant after that (Mateo et al., 2004b).

-Because of the species differences in milk nucleotide concentration, it is possible that the nucleotide requirement may also vary among species, but at this point there are no data available on the nucleotide requirement of animals.
+The nucleotide concentration in the milk of lactating mammals is species specific and the concentration of most nucleotides changes during the lactation period (Johke, 1963; Gil and Sanchez-Medina, 1981; Gil and Sanchez-Medina, 1982; Mateo et al., 2004b).
+Because of these species differences in milk nucleotide concentration, it is possible that the nucleotide requirement may also vary among species, but at this point there are no data available on the nucleotide requirement of animals.
 The demand for nucleotides increases during periods of stress and rapid growth.
 Therefore, the requirement may be elevated during the immediate post-weaning period of livestock species.
 Current research in our laboratory is addressing this hypothesis.

-Digestion, absorption, and metabolism, of nucleotides.
+Digestion, absorption, and metabolism of nucleotides.

 Dietary nucleoproteins, nucleic acids, and nucleotides need to be enzymatically hydrolyzed prior to absorption because only nucleosides, bases, and small amounts of nucleotides are absorbed.
 This process takes place in the small intestine.
 Endonucleases, phosphodiesterases, and nucleoside phosphorylase are the major enzymes involved in this process (Figure 2).
 These enzymes originate from the brush border epithelium (Markiewicz, 1983; Morley et al., 1987), pancreatic juice (Weickman et al., 1981), and bile (Holdsworth and Coleman, 1975).
-In contrast to adults, the exact metabolism of nucleic acids ingested by infants is unknown (Carver and Walker, 1995).
-However, an attempt to evaluate the capability of infants to metabolize nucleic acids and nucleotides was made by Thorell et al. (1996) who suggested that enzymes for nucleotide catabolism are present in the fetal small intestine and act on the nucleotide containing substrates.